maelfabien/maelfabien.github.io/_posts/2019-1-5-zeppelin_local.md

 ## Running Zeppelin

-In order to run Zeppelin and create a Zeppelin notebook, run the following command :
+To run Zeppelin and create a Zeppelin notebook, run the following command :

 ```
 $ zeppelin-daemon.sh start